Yash-Singh1/Yash-Singh1/README.md

 - 📖 Prepare for the USACO
 - 📘 Finish Algebra
-- 🌱 Learn React and Redux
+- 🌱 Learn React Hooks

 ## 📰 Blog